 Every employer in Canada must follow health and safety laws to ensure workers are protected while performing their duties.

-Plus, once you have your CRST, you can begin working toward the next level of certification: the Canadian Registered Safety Professional (CRSP) Certification.
+Also, once you have your CRST, you can begin working toward the next level of certification: the Canadian Registered Safety Professional (CRSP) Certification.

 You need just 4 years of work experience to become a CRSP.